Weekly Planning: 3 Must Dos & 2 Must Nots

 Take a look at how many hours you've committed to meetings and/or appointments in the upcoming week.
 Include travel time!
 What you're after here is the total number of open hours you have each day - and for the whole week.
 Be accurate.
 Don't ballpark your number of open hours.

 When you get to the next step, you're going to make a list of what you want to get done but the trick is to only use 3/4 of your open hours.
 This is because you need to save time for everyday things like answering emails and phone calls.

 TIP: If your job requires you to be available for any incoming phone calls or clients/customers, you might only be able to plan for using half of your open hours.

 - Decide what you want to get done and write it down

+You may find that when you write out your weekly list that you start putting everything on it.
 If you find that you're writing down so much stuff that no human being could ever get it done in a week, that's a signal from your brain that it's overloaded.

 Why support the brain?